conduktor/azure-kafka-oauthbearer/README.md

 Use `io.conduktor.kafka.security.oauthbearer.azure.AzureManagedIdentityCallbackHandler` as the callback handler class and provide the following required parameters in the `sasl.jaas.config` property :
+- `azureAuthType` : The authentication type.
+For workload identity auth, set the value to `workload`
 - `scope` : The [scope](https://learn.microsoft.com/en-us/entra/identity-platform/scopes-oidc#the-default-scope) of the token

 The rest of the parameters are read from the environment variables.